SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 SwitchHosts

 SwitchHosts provides a functional but basic interface.
-The UI is straightforward but lacks the polish you'd expect from a native macOS application.
+The UI is straightforward but utilitarian.
 It uses a simple list-based view for managing entries and profiles.

 - Simple, no-frills interface